dougeby/IntuneDocs/intune/mam-faq.md

 **What is MAM?** [Intune mobile application management](/intune/app-lifecycle) refers to the suite of Intune management features that lets you publish, push, configure, secure, monitor, and update mobile apps for your users.

 **What are the benefits of MAM app protection?** MAM protects an organization's data within an application.
-With MAM-WE, a work or school-related app that contains sensitive data can be managed on almost any device, including personal devices in bring-your-own-device (BYOD) scenarios.
+With MAM without enrollment (MAM-WE), a work or school-related app that contains sensitive data can be managed on almost any device, including personal devices in bring-your-own-device (BYOD) scenarios.
 Many productivity apps, such as the Microsoft Office apps, are able to be managed by Intune MAM.
 See the official list of [Intune-managed apps](https://www.microsoft.com/cloud-platform/microsoft-intune-apps) available for public use.

 **What device configurations does MAM support?** Intune MAM supports two configurations:
   1. **Intune MDM + MAM**: IT administrators can only manage apps using MAM and app protection policies on devices that are enrolled with Intune mobile device management (MDM).
 To manage apps using MDM + MAM, customers should use the Intune console in the Azure portal at https://portal.azure.com.

   2. **MAM without device enrollment**: MAM without device enrollment, or MAM-WE, allows IT administrators to manage apps using MAM and app protection policies on devices not enrolled with Intune MDM.
 This means apps can be managed by Intune on devices enrolled with third-party EMM providers.
 To manage apps using MAM-WE, customers should use the Intune console in the Azure portal at http://portal.azure.com.
+Also, apps can be managed by Intune on devices enrolled with third-party Enterprise Mobility Management (EMM) providers or not enrolled with an MDM at all.

 ## App protection policies